 - 9.9.1.
 Your rover is tasked with connecting the lander to a gas line, to support refuelling on the surface.
 Given the connection is not part of existing lunar infrastructure, teams are required to design and utilise both sides of the connection. - 9.9.2.
 Before the start of the task, teams will be required to affix both sides of the connection to the relevant hardware.
 One end to the propellant hose, and one end to the lander. - 9.9.3.
 The lander side of the connector must be designed to be affixed to the lander.
 The lander will provide an interface (which must be used) of 4 x M4 threaded bolt holes, where the centres of the bolt holes on the lander form the corners of a 10 cm square. - 9.9.3.1.
 As the interface consists solely of the bolt holes, teams will need to bring their own bolts. - 9.9.3.2.
 The bolt holes will be configured to allow bolts of any reasonable length to be used. - 9.9.4.
 The hose will then be placed on the arena surface, within 2 m of the lander. - 9.9.5.
 During the task, the rover must connect the provided hose, to the lander. - 9.9.6.
+5 points are awarded if the hose connector makes any physical contact with the lander side of the connector.
 Full points will be awarded for this activity if, at the end of the task, the field judge confirms that the hose is connected securely to the lander. - 9.9.7.
-Additional information regarding the hose connection for this activity is available in appendix A. - 9.10.
-Activity 6: Modular Propellant Hose Connection (10 points) - 9.10.1.
+Additional information regarding the hose connection for this activity is available in appendix A.

+9.10.
+Activity 6: Modular Propellant Hose Connection (10 points)

+- 9.10.1.
 Your rover is tasked with connecting the processing plant supply cache to a gas line, to support other ISRU operations on the surface. - 9.10.2.
 For this activity, a custom outlet hose connection has been designed by the judges to support a modular approach to lunar settlement, whereby any lunar explorer may interface with the connection.
 The connection will be present on the processing plant supply cache.
 Teams must design and manufacture a custom corresponding connection that will be mounted to a provided hose. - 9.10.3.
 Before the start of the task, teams will be required to affix their side of the connection to the end of the provided hose. - 9.10.4.
 The hose will then be placed on the arena surface, within 2 m of the processing plant.
 This is the other end of the same hose used in activity 5. - 9.10.5.
-During the task, the rover must connect the provided hose, using their connector, to the provided outlet on the processing plant. - 9.10.6.
-Full points will be awarded for this activity if, at the end of the task, the field judge confirms that the hose is connected securely to the processing plant.
+During the task, the rover must connect the provided hose, using their connector, to the provided outlet on the processing plant.